Get in Touch

 • Understanding your audience

-• Choosing the most suitable model for the audience
+• Selecting the most suitable model type for your audience

 • Translating business models into user requirements